 During the year, Coles has continued to identify and manage risks in accordance with the Coles Risk Management Framework.
 The design of this Framework is based on ISO 31000:2018 Risk management - Guidelines ('ISO 31000'), which provides an internationally recognised set of principles and guidelines for managing risks in organisations.
-Further information about our Risk Management Framework will be available in Coles' Corporate Governance Statement expected to be released in September 2021.
+Further information about our Risk Management Framework is available in Coles' Corporate Governance Statement.